 “Jennifer Young was a pleasure to work with during her year-long fellowship in Stony Brook Southampton’s Children’s Lit Fellows program.
 She is curious and motivated, writes well, works hard on her manuscript revisions and provides thoughtful and meaningful editorial feedback to her peers.
 A life-long learner, Jennifer constantly strives to develop her craft and to better educate herself as to the ins and outs of the publishing industry.
 She is also warm, jovial and genuine fun to be around!” – Emma Walton Hamilton, Director, Children’s Lit Fellows, Stony Brook University

 “I met Jennifer as a workshop participant at the Southampton Writers Conference in 2017.
 Jennifer is an enthusiastic and caring writing teacher at Stony Brook University, an environmentalist with a photographic eye for beauty and a heart for animals, and a loving wife and mom of four.
 She is dedicated to her writing because she wishes to share her appreciation of nature and sense of fun with future generations.
-They will be lucky to read her words.” – Debra Scala Giokas, Marketing Communications Professional
+They will be lucky to read her words.” – Debra Scala Giokas, Author of the Picture Book and Coloring Book on Claire McCardell

 “Jennifer’s thoughtful, constructive feedback and keen insights on character development, plot, and story arc really helped bring my stories into sharper focus.
 Jennifer worked with me to pare down my word count (essential for picture books) and home in on the core message of my stories.
 Her feedback has been invaluable to my creative process.
 A talented picture book writer herself, Jennifer creates stories that are playful, imaginative, engaging, and warm.
 Readers are sure to enjoy meeting her delightful characters in stories they’ll return to again and again.” – Dana Haugh, Librarian and Picture Book Author